letisiapangataa/letisiapangataa.github.io/posts/az-500-september-update-2025.md

 ---
-title: "Letisia's Journal : Microsoft AZ-500, September (2025) Update"
+title: "Letisia's Journal : Upskilling, Opportunities, Microsoft AZ-500"
 date: "2025-09-10"
-excerpt: "Update on journey on attaining the Microsoft AZ-500 certification."
+excerpt: "A new journal feature on my personal career journey in technology, authenticity is where I thrive on."
-difficulty: journal
+difficulty: Journal
 ---

 Kia ora,